Campground Entrance Location

 The campground entrance is on US 290 and is flanked by two large billboards.

 If coming from Austin (eastbound on Highway 290), continue about another mile beyond Old Potato Road and you will see the large billboards flanking the entrance on your left.
+Continue past the entrance about 100 yards and make a u-turn.
+You can then make a right turn into the campground entrance.

 If coming from Houston (westbound on Highway 290), the entrance is on your right about a mile after you pass under highway 21.